Our Year in Review: Insights, outcomes, and highlights that shaped 2025. Read the full report!

 Published June 26, 2025

-Mutations in *LRRK2* and *GBA1* are the most common genetic causes of familial Parkinson’s disease.
+Parkinson’s disease is characterized by loss of dopamine neurons that project to the dorsal striatum, and mutations in *LRRK2* and *GBA1* are the most common genetic causes of familial Parkinson’s disease.
 Previously, we showed that pathogenic *LRRK2* mutations inhibit primary cilia formation in rare interneurons and astrocytes of the mouse and human dorsal striatum.
-This blocks Hedgehog signaling and reduces synthesis of neuroprotective GDNF and NRTN, which support neurons vulnerable in PD.
-Here we show that *GBA1* mutations also impair Hedgehog signaling through a distinct mechanism.
-Loss of *GBA1* activity decreases accessible cholesterol in primary cilia of cultured cells, thereby disrupting Hedgehog signaling.
-In the mouse striatum, *Gba1* mutations result in reduced Hedgehog-induced *Gdnf* RNA expression in cholinergic interneurons, despite having no detectable impact on cilia formation.
-Also, both *Lrrk2* and *Gba1* mutations suppress Hedgehog-induced *Bdnf* expression in striatal astrocytes.
-These findings underscore the role of Hedgehog signaling in the nigrostriatal circuit and reveal a convergent mechanism by which distinct mutations may contribute to PD pathogenesis.
+This blocks Hedgehog signaling and reduces synthesis of neuroprotective GDNF and NRTN, which normally support dopamine neurons vulnerable in PD.
+Here, we show that *GBA1* mutations also impair Hedgehog signaling and Hedgehog-dependent neuroprotective factor production by a distinct mechanism.
+Loss of GBA1 activity increases lysosomal accessible cholesterol and thus decreases accessible cholesterol in primary cilia of cultured cells; this change in lipid composition blocks ciliary Hedgehog signaling that depends on accessible cholesterol.
+Consistent with defects in Hedgehog signaling in the mouse dorsal striatum, *GBA1* mutant mice show reduced Hedgehog-induced *Gdnf* RNA expression in striatal cholinergic interneurons, with no detectable impact on cilia formation.
+Also, both *LRRK2* and *GBA1* mutations suppress Hedgehog-induced *Bdnf* expression in striatal astrocytes.
+These findings underscore the role of Hedgehog signaling in the nigrostriatal circuit and reveal a convergent mechanism by which distinct *LRRK2* and *GBA1* mutations may contribute to PD pathogenesis.

 Identifier (DOI)